If you are new to the dollhouses and miniatures hobby, it is hard to find what you want to focus on and where to get information, isn’t it?

 Yet again, it would depend on what exactly you are going to craft in the miniature world.

-You love to make miniature food or pottery?
+Do you love to make miniature food or pottery?

 To make pottery, however, you would first of all need to learn how to do it, and then you would need to buy a mini pottery wheel.